If you have a question about the shop that is not answered here, please get in touch.

 Do you run events and programmes?

 Category Is can be used by members of the LGBTQIA+ community for their own events and workshops on a pay-what-you-can basis.
 This is a key part of the shop and we love when the space can be used for readings, signings, launches, workshops, reading groups, writing groups, support groups, after school drag clubs, performances, pop-up barber shopping, film screenings (etc).
-This is something that is still emerging as we get into the rhythm of the shop, but if you have an idea for something you'd like to run please get in touch.

 Do you have a cafe?